amchelle/amchelle.github.io/_posts/2023-05-03-sourdough-dumplings.md

 Sourdough dumplings are perfect little tasty bundles bursting with flavor.
 Making them at home is a fun, easy family activity and dinner.

-If you have ever looked at the ingredients in some of the store-bought dumplings or potstickers you will recoil in horror.
-Most of them are not something you want to feed your family.

 This is not a traditional dumpling filling recipe, there are many combinations that you can use depending on your preferences.
 More traditional ones will use soy sauce, oyster sauce, and sesame seed oil.
+Dumplings are great because you can pack them with a wide range of ingredients and even make veggie versions.

 ### How to cook dumplings